AkshitSahani/cbc-video-player/README.md

 IMPORTANT:
 - index.php file was only included for deployment purposes.
 (It simply serves the html file).
 - All testing was done on Chrome and Firefox browsers.
 Please run the locally downloaded files on one of these browsers.

+- To view a video, simply provide the id of the video in the search bar and click on "Submit".